laravel/spark-docs/upgrade.md

     php artisan spark:update

-> If you installed Spark via the `spark` CLI tool, you should consider switching to a Composer based Spark installation, which provides a more fine-tuned approach to managing Spark versions.

 #### Via Composer

 If you installed Spark via Composer, you may simply upgrade your dependency in your `composer.json` file and run the `composer update` command: